futres/fovt-data-pipeline/README.md

 ### Fetching VertNet data
 Vertnet data extracts are stored in a directory called `vertnet` immediately off of the root directory of this repository.
 This directory is ignored in the .gitignore file.
 You will need to first copy the VertNet data extracts from the CyVerse Discovery Environment.
 See [getDiscoveryEnvironmentData.md](getDiscoveryEnvironmentData.md) for instructions on coyping the VertNet data.
+The script will copy any CSV extension files under the `vertnet` directory.

 ### Running the Script
-The fetch.py script fetches data from GEOME and looks in the VertNet directory for processed Vertnet data,  populating summary statistics as JSON files, and finally creates a single file to store all processed data as  `data/futres_data_processed.csv`.
+The fetch.py script fetches data from GEOME and also looks in the VertNet directory for processed Vertnet data,  populating summary statistics as JSON files, and finally creates a single file to store all processed data as  `data/futres_data_processed.csv`.
 This file is used by the reasoning pipeline in Step 2 below.
 The fetch script is run using:

 ```